Texas Workforce Commission offering 12 months free child care, here’s how - NewsBreak

 While TWC is targeting aspects of the service sector with SIR child care, all income-eligible families continue to have access to TWC’s regular low-income child care subsidy program.

-This new program targeting service industries will provide for an initial 12 months of eligibility.Find Texas Workforce Solutions locations in your area
+This new program targeting service industries will provide for an initial 12 months of eligibility.9-year-old Astroworld concertgoer dies, death toll now 10

 Continued eligibility following this time period will be conditioned on families applying for and meeting the regular child care eligibility requirements.